 - A. Short-term borrowing or lease-purchase contracts should be considered for financing major operating capital equipment when the Finance Director along with the City's financial advisor determines and recommends that this is in the City's best interest.
 Lease/purchase decisions should have the concurrence of the appropriate operating manager. - B. Annual short-term debt payments should not exceed 5% of annual revenue or 20% of total annual debt. - C. City of Goodyear Public Improvement Corporation lease payments are funded by an excise tax pledge.
-Requires a "coverage ratio" 1.50 to 1.00 of pledged excise tax revenue to debt payment. - D. Maintain and sell new General Obligation Bonds only when the combined Property Tax Rate of \$1.74 or lower can be achieved.
+Requires a "coverage ratio" 1.50 to 1.00 of pledged excise tax revenue to debt payment. - D. Maintain and sell new General Obligation Bonds only when the combined Property Tax Rate of \$1.74 or lower can be achieved. - E. Annual levy calculations should be at the maximum amount allowed for the City's primary property tax. - F. Maintain bond rating of investment grade from at least one rating agency. - G. Enterprise Funds should finance water and wastewater bonds sales where appropriate.

-- E. Annual levy calculations should be at the maximum amount allowed for the City's primary property tax. - F. Maintain bond rating of investment grade from Moody's or Standard and Poor's at least one rating agency. - G. Enterprise Funds should finance water and wastewater bonds sales where appropriate. - H. Bonds should not be financed by General Funds unless necessary.
+H. Bonds should not be financed by General Funds unless necessary.
 If General Funds finance bonds, the combined annual debt service shall not exceed ten percent (10%) of the current three years average operating revenues of the General Funds.
 Construction Sales Tax revenues considered as ongoing revenue per policy 1(D) will be included in computing the applicable revenue beginning with FY19.

-9.8.
+8.9.
 Budgetary Control System

-- A. Monthly budget status reports will be reviewed by the City Manager and then presented to the full City Council. - B. Annually update Strategic Plan in order to validate and adjust the Plan and assumptions to remain viable.
+- A. Monthly budget status reports will be reviewed by the City Manager and then presented to the full City Council. - B. Annually update Strategic Plan in order to validate and adjust the Plan and assumptions to remain viable. - B.C.
+All changes to the Total Full-Time Equivalent (FTE) for ongoing positions as shown in city budget Schedule 5 and state budget Schedule G or equivalent schedules require City Council approval.
+This does not limit movement of budgeted positions within the organization by the City Manager.

-10.9.
+9.10.
 Revenue Policies